sudhirkumartcs459/nagios-bash-script/README.md

 # nagios-bash-script
-bash Script to configure the Nagios on the Amazon Linux Platform
+Bash Script to configure the Nagios on the Amazon Linux Platform